openai/CLIP/README.md

 # Expected output might be around 70-80% accuracy for ViT-B/32 on CIFAR-100
 ```

 **Note:** The regularization strength `C` is a crucial [hyperparameter](https://www.ultralytics.com/glossary/hyperparameter-tuning).
-Its optimal value should be found through techniques like cross-validation or using a dedicated validation split, rather than using a fixed value as shown here for simplicity.
+Its optimal value should be found through techniques like [cross-validation](https://www.ultralytics.com/glossary/cross-validation) or using a dedicated validation split, rather than using a fixed value as shown here for simplicity.
+Refer to our [Hyperparameter Tuning Guide](https://docs.ultralytics.com/guides/hyperparameter-tuning/) for more details.

 ## 🔗 See Also

 - **[OpenCLIP](https://github.com/mlfoundations/open_clip):** An open-source implementation offering various pre-trained CLIP models, including larger ones like ViT-G/14, trained on the LAION dataset.
 - **[Hugging Face Transformers `CLIPModel`](https://huggingface.co/docs/transformers/model_doc/clip):** Provides an implementation of CLIP integrated within the popular [Hugging Face](https://www.ultralytics.com/glossary/hugging-face) ecosystem, facilitating easier use with other Transformers models and tools.
-- **[Ultralytics YOLO Models](https://docs.ultralytics.com/models/):** Explore state-of-the-art object detection models like [YOLOv8](https://docs.ultralytics.com/models/yolov8/) and [YOLOv10](https://docs.ultralytics.com/models/yolov10/) which can be used alongside or as alternatives to CLIP for various vision tasks.
+- **[Ultralytics YOLO Models](https://docs.ultralytics.com/models/):** Explore state-of-the-art [object detection](https://www.ultralytics.com/glossary/object-detection) models like [YOLOv8](https://docs.ultralytics.com/models/yolov8/) and [YOLOv10](https://docs.ultralytics.com/models/yolov10/) which can be used alongside or as alternatives to CLIP for various vision tasks.
 - **[Multi-Modal Learning Glossary](https://www.ultralytics.com/glossary/multi-modal-learning):** Understand the broader context of models that process information from multiple modalities like text and images.

 ## 🤝 Contributing

 Contributions to enhance CLIP or integrate it further are welcome!
-Please see the [main Ultralytics contribution guidelines](https://docs.ultralytics.com/help/contributing/) for more information on how to get started.
-Thank you for contributing to the open-source AI community!
+Please see the [Ultralytics Contributing Guidelines](https://docs.ultralytics.com/help/contributing/) for more information on how to get started.
+We appreciate your help in improving our open-source resources for the AI community!